rascol/Raspberry-Pi-PPS-Client/README.md

 # Building from Source
 ---
-Because pps-client contains a Linux kernel driver, building pps-client requires that a compiled Linux kernel with the same version as the version present on the RPi must also be available during the compilation of pps-client.
-The pps-client project can be built directly on the RPi or on a Linux workstation with a cross-compiler.
-Building on the RPi is slower but more reliable.
-In either case you will first need to download and compile the Linux kernel that corresponds to the kernel version on your RPi.
+The pps-client contains a Linux kernel driver.
+Consequently, as with all kernel drivers, building pps-client requires that a compiled Linux kernel with the same version as the version present on the RPi must also be available when pps-client is compiled.
+This is a two step process.
+First the appropriate Linux kernel source is downloaded and compiled.
+Then the pps-client project is compiled with access to the compiled kernel object files.

+In principle that can be done on a cross-compiler.
+However building on the Raspberry Pi is better because if the source code of the released Linux kernel has problems, a fallback is available to the Pi that is not available to a cross-compiler: Once the Linux team has recognized that there were problems, `apt-get upgrade` will automatically revert the OS to a previous known good kernel that matches the downloaded source code (which the Linux team will also have reverted to the known good kernel).

 The steps below don't do a complete kernel installation.
 Only enough is done to get the object files that are necessary for compiling a kernel driver.
+The complete installation takes about 40 minutes on Raspberry Pi 3.

 If you don't have git,
 ```